ryrob30/mobile-services.en/help/ios/getting-started/migration-v3.md

 Values that you assigned directly to variables should be added to the `data` `NSDictionary` instead.
 This means that calls to `setProp`, `setEvar`, and assignments to persistent context data should all be removed and the values be added to the `data` parameter.

-### AppSection/Server, GeoZip, Transaction ID, Campaign, and other standard variables
+### AppSection/Server, GeoZip, transaction ID, Campaign, and other standard variables

 Data that you were setting on the measurement object, including the variables listed above, should be added to the `data` `NSDictionary` instead.
 The only data that is sent with a `trackState` or `trackAction` call is the payload in the `data` parameter.

-### Replace Tracking Calls
+### Replace tracking calls

 In your code, replace the following methods with a call to `trackState` or `trackAction`: